How to Create an Emotional Anchor in Any Room

 But it does mean:

-• reducing visual noise
+reducing visual noise

-• letting secondary elements recede
+allowing secondary elements to recede

 The goal is not uniformity.

-It is coherence.
+It is Cohesion.

 Step 4: Pay Attention to What Changes